+Simply writing a bunch of paragraphs with no real reason why you’re sharing it with the world isn’t super effective.
 How your structure your blog matters.
-In tech language, Header 1’s and header 2’s are not simply titles.
+In tech language, header 1 and header 2 are not simply titles.
 They serve a purpose.
 The topic and the content around that topic are essential.
-If you discuss too many topics in one blog, Google won’t know how to “catalogue” you so you probably won’t get chosen in organic searches.
-(This is a topic in itself)
+If you discuss too many topics in one blog, Google won’t know how to “catalogue” it and you probably won’t get chosen in organic searches.
+(This is a topic in itself.)

+I often hear it said that people will only consume what they can read in less than 3 minutes.
 Let’s talk about that.
 Does your reader read fast or slow?
 Are they simply on your blog for quotes and snippets and parables?
 What if your client is a thought leader and wants to learn your insights and your subject matter expertise?
 They are more inclined to read more and prefer longer dialogue.

 #3 Share your blog on social media

-Share the beginning paragraph, or main points on Instagram and Facebook, with the CTA to “read more click the link in my bio” and add a question or ask for comments.
+You can share snippets or teasers of your blog with a “read more” call-to-action on Twitter.
+Do it several times but change up your teaser text so you don’t appear repetitive.
+Share the beginning paragraph or main points on Instagram and Facebook, with the call to action “read more, click the link in my bio” and add a question or ask for comments.

-Rinse and repeat.
-Don’t just share it once and stop.
-Plan it out.
-Your blog , if well written, can have multiple points, insights and teasers to share over and over.
-In a few months, you can come full circle and reshare (if your topic is relevant for a reshare).
+If it’s well written, your blog can have multiple points, insights, and teasers to share over and over.
+In a few months, you can come full circle and re-share if your topic is still relevant.

-#4 Invite people to be a guest on your blog.
+#4 Invite people to be a guest on your blog

-This next step is new for me.
+This last step is new for me.

 I was recently on a Facebook live with Eleanor Beaton.
 She was sharing her insights on how we’re impacted by censoring ourselves.
 Thanks to Eleanor, I have number five for you.

-In order to really stand out from the pack, you need to step up and not be scared someone will disagree, or reject your thought process.
-I didn’t need Eleanor to explain that this isn’t about curse words.
-This is about saying something you, with all of who you are, believe in and you want to share it.
-If you fear rejection, you most likely are watering down your message.
-If there is something you feel needs to be said , in your industry, then share it.
-This again will be hard for others to copy and paste your content, as it will be your stand on a topic, along with your experiences.
+In order to really stand out from the pack, you need to step up and not be scared someone will disagree or reject your thought process.
+This isn’t about curse words.
+This is about saying something that you, with all of who you are, believe in and stand for.
+If you fear rejection, you are most likely watering down your message.
+If there’s something you feel needs to be said in your industry, then share it.
+As Brené Brown says – step into the arena.

-There you have it.
+There you have it:

-Remember to think about SEO and Google.
+– think about SEO and Google,

-Share and share it on social media.
+– share it again and again on social media,